apigee-127/volos-connectors/volos-salesforce/README.md

 Let's look at the parts one by one:

-* `'opportunity'` and `'account'` - The element names become the REST resource names.
+* **opportunity** and **account** - The element names become the REST resource names.
 So, you might call this API like this:

     `http://localhost:9089/oportunity?ownerEmail=jdoe@example.com` or

     `http://locahost:9089/account?lastDays=30`

-* ``queryStringBasic`` - A SOQL query that can be used to return a subset of the information of the `queryStringExpanded`, if desired.
+* **queryStringBasic** - A SOQL query that can be used to return a subset of the information of the `queryStringExpanded`, if desired.

-* ``queryStringExpanded`` - An unfiltered (or less filtered) query.
+* **queryStringExpanded** - An unfiltered (or less filtered) query.
 The connector uses this query string when you specify the query parameter ``?expand=true``.
 For example:

     ```
     $ curl http://localhost:9089/opportunity?expand=true
     ```

-* ``idName`` - The name of the database column to query against.
+* **idName** - The name of the database column to query against.
-* ``queryParameters`` - These let you filter the results of the SOQL statement that gets executed.
+* **queryParameters** - These let you filter the results of the SOQL statement that gets executed.
 They are translated to WHERE clauses of the SOQL statement.
 For example, to return a list of opportunities for a given owner you could make this call:

     ```
     $ curl http://localhost:9089/oportunity?ownerEmail=jdoe@example.com